A long ball can catch the opposition out and cause chaos in their defense

-While this tactic is lauded and admired by many football fans, it is difficult for most teams to play this type of football, considering the gulf in class and quality in players from big teams to small teams.
+While this tactic is lauded and admired by many football fans, it is difficult for most teams play this type of football, considering the gulf in class and quality players from big teams to small teams.

-Here, we teach you how to play a long ball:
+Here, we teach you how:

 Before playing the ball

 Before applying the technique, the player must visualise where he wants to hit the ball, scope the pitch to see if it would be a suitable pass, communicate to the attacker that he is passing to, and then pass the ball long.